CIRCDATA TERMS OF BUSINESS FOR THE PROVISION OF SERVICES

-2.3 Words denoting the singular shall include the plural and vice versa.
+2.2.3 Words denoting the singular shall include the plural and vice versa.

 3 CONFIRMATION OF ASSIGNMENT

 3.1 Prior to the commencement of the Assignment by Circdata, Circdata will send to the Client written confirmation of the Assignment in the form of the Circdata Contract.
 The Circdata Contract will be deemed accepted by the parties when the confirmation is sent by Circdata in accordance with this clause 3.

 4 DELIVERY OF ASSIGNMENT